saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 Salt Edge has developed the SCA solution with such an architecture, having Identity Service in infrastructure of Service Provider, in order not to have any access to the personal information/credentials of the customer.
 All related to the customer private data is isolated from any third party or application and is controlled exclusively by the Service Provider.

-Besides public API, may be implemented next util endpoints for internal usage (non-public):
+Besides public API, may be implemented next useful end-points for internal usage (non-public):
 * Revoke connection.
 For some reasons (security reason, cleaning job, etc.) Bank (Service Provider) should have possibility to revoke any connection
 * Create new authorization.
 Identity service should create new authorization with data from request from Core banking (`authorization_code`, `title`, `description`, `user_id`), and send notifications (through Push Service) about new authorization to related connections.